vishalgowdakr/go-p2p-kadmelia/README.md

 File Sharing using the overlay network
 	[ ] File sharding
-	[ ] Get the table of target nodes with the help of bootstrap server [ ]
+	[ ] Get the table of target nodes with the help of bootstrap server [ ] Share the file with target nodes with acknowledgment

+Torrent File Building
+	[ ]

+CLI or Android app